gsandf/template-file/README.md

 Use variables to replace template strings in any type of file.

+**✨ Some helpful features:**

+ - If you use a JavaScript file as the `dataFile` argument, whatever object the JS exports is used for replacement.
+ - If the value of one of the keys is a function, the result of that function is used for replacement.

 **⚠️ NOTE:** As of right now, only shallow values can be used in files.
 We know this sucks, and there’s an open [issue](https://github.com/gsandf/template-file/issues/1) for it.
 However, we believe in releasing early and often.

 ## Usage